mlflow/mlflow/docs/source/getting-started/model-registry/index.rst

 steps possible.
 The topics in this tutorial cover:

 * Registering a model programmatically to the Model Registry while logging.
-* Viewing the registered model in the MLflow UI.
+* Viewing the model in the MLflow UI.
-* Referencing a logged model.
-* Loading a registered model for inference.
+* Loading a logged model for inference.
 * Aliasing model versions.